 - Best Lens for Landscapes: Canon EF 20mm f/2.8 USM

 - Best Lens for Macro: Canon EF-S 60mm f/2.8 Macro USM

 Canon EF-S 17-55mm f/2.8 IS USM: The build quality of this lens is what you would expect from Canon's full-frame L-series, but it is built for APS-C sensor cameras that have the EF-S mount.
 It is a major step up from the zoom lens included with the EOS Rebel T6.

 The large maximum aperture is continuous through the zoom range making it possible for a shallow depth of field and fantastic background blur.
 Built-in image stabilization helps to counter camera shake and contributes to photo sharpness.

-If you had to narrow down all the Canon lenses obtainable to just one to use on your camera, this is going to be the best choice.
+If you had to narrow down all the Canon lenses to just one to use on your camera, this is going to be an excellent choice for any photographer.

 Sigma 17-50mm f/2.8 EX DC OS HSM FLD: Thanks to built-in optical image stabilization, sharp images can be taken at up to 4 stops lower than if there was no stabilization.
 With the fast aperture and good zoom range, the lens is suitable for everything from landscapes to portraits.

 Based on excellent customer reviews, people fall in love with this lens.
 It could end up being the go to choice for your camera.